flant/glaball/README.md

 $ gitlaball users block --by=username test-gitlaball --hosts
 ```

-### Search for a pattern in the files:
+### Search for a pattern in the files
-*You can search through several files at once, but that doubles the search time.*
+*You can search through several files at once, but that (at least) doubles the search time.*

 *You can search for several patterns at once; it does not affect the search time.*